DeveloperPuneet/CodeCharm/SECURITY.md

 ## 🐞 Reporting a Vulnerability

-If you discover a security vulnerability in CodeWhiz, please **do not open a public issue**.
+If you discover a security vulnerability in CodeCharm, please **do not open a public issue**.

 Instead, email the maintainer at **DeveloperPuneet@protonmail.com** (or your secure email) with the details.